Blog post images: how to add great photos to your blog in 2024

-You may have a way with words, but text alone isn’t enough to engage readers with your content.
+You may have a way with words, but text alone isn’t enough to engage readers with your blog content.
 The graphics that complement what you’re writing are just as important.

-But this is a risky move, as using bad images could be worse than no images at all.
+But this is a risky move, as using bad blog post images could be worse than no images at all.
 So let’s take a look at why it’s important to make your content visually appealing and the best practices to do so.

 Table of Contents